 - Stand with your feet hip-width apart and hinge back into a partial squat position.

-- With a resistance band around your ankles and your hands on your hips, step out and back in on your right side.
+- With a resistance band around your ankles and your hands on your hips, step your right foot out to the right side, tap the floor, then bring it back.

 - Do 10 to 12 reps on each side.